facebookresearch/minihack/docs/envs/navigation/hidenseek.md

 The agent and monster cannot pass through trees.
 The goals is to make use of the environment features, avoid being seen by the monster and quickly run towards the goal.
 The layout of the map is procedurally generated, hence requires systematic generalisation.

+`MiniHack-HideNSeek-v0` is the standard version of the environment.
-Alternative versions of this task additionally include lava tiles that need to be avoided `MiniHack-HideNSeek-Lava-v0`, have bigger size `MiniHack-HideNSeek-Big-v0`, or provide the locations of all environment features but not the powerful monster
+Alternative versions of this environment additionally include lava tiles that need to be avoided `MiniHack-HideNSeek-Lava-v0`, have bigger size `MiniHack-HideNSeek-Big-v0`, or provide the locations of all environment features but not the powerful monster